Influenza ("The Flu")

 Flu symptoms often include fever, cough, sore throat, runny/stuffy nose, headache, muscle aches, and fatigue.
 Flu can cause mild to severe illness, and at times can lead to death.
 Some people, such as older people, young children, and people with certain health conditions, are at high risk for serious flu complications.
 The best way to prevent the flu is by getting vaccinated each year.

-Options for getting your flu shot at Washtenaw County Public Health and other community sites
+Options for getting your flu vaccine at Washtenaw County Public Health and other community sites

 Local Influenza Activity